 c) no one component part of the product or preparation contains more than one milligram of the controlled drug [in this case, THC and CBN] or one microgram.

-Most CBD products in the UK are illegal
+Many CBD products in the UK are illegal

 Products made with CBD isolate are currently permitted to be sold but, as things stand, they are listed as novel foods and could be removed from shelves at some point in the future.
 They would then have to go through expensive testing and licensing before going back on the market.